PRATIKBAGADE1/FullStackApp--ReactJs-Springboot/README.md

 - Material UI
 - POSTMAN

 ## Working
 - This Project Shows the Demonstration of how the spring is connected to Mysqli Framework.
-- We used Hibernrt and the Java persistance Api for the database connectivity with MySql databaseS
+- We used Hibernet and the Java persistance Api for the database connectivity with MySql databases.